sohuh/programming-paradigms-project1/README.md

 All numbers are returned as floats

 I added extra comments within the code for more readability and more precise error handling / tracing parts so if you have any questions regarding it let me know!
+Also this was all coded in VS code as my natural IDE, so it should run best within said environment.